microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          */
         revealLineInCenterIfOutsideViewport(lineNumber: number, scrollType?: ScrollType): void;
         /**
+         * Scroll vertically as necessary and reveal a line close to the top of the viewport,
+         * optimized for viewing a code definition.
+         */
+        revealLineNearTop(lineNumber: number, scrollType?: ScrollType): void;
+        /**
          * Scroll vertically or horizontally as necessary and reveal a position.
          */
         revealPosition(position: IPosition, scrollType?: ScrollType): void;